Azure/azure-event-hubs-for-kafka/quickstart/dotnet/README.md

 Use the NuGet Package Manager UI (or Package Manager Console) to install the Confluent.Kafka package.
 More detailed instructions can be found [here](https://github.com/confluentinc/confluent-kafka-dotnet#referencing).

-**This tutorial uses the Confluent.Kafka v0.11 - using the v1.0-beta will cause compilation errors.** A tutorial for Confluent.Kafka v1.0 is in the pipeline!
+**This tutorial uses the Confluent.Kafka v0.11 - using the v1.0-beta will cause compilation errors.**

 ## Update App.config